TechForPalestine/palestine-datasets/site/docs/guides/contributing.md

 - `site/docusaurus.config.js` for the header nav under `themeConfig.navbar.items`

 ## Working on Datasets

+### I have a correction to the english name translation in the Killed in Gaza list

+To correct a translation, open a PR with your change for the matching name part in [dict_ar_env.csv](https://github.com/TechForPalestine/palestine-datasets/blob/main/scripts/data/common/killed-in-gaza/data/dict_ar_en.csv).
+Our PR workflow will run the script needed to carry these changes through to the JSON file that makes up our API and you can review the change in the PR diff which will receive that automatic commit.

 ### I've spotted a problem / I can offer a correction